ADPL 125201 Practical Logic

 Basic principles and practice of classical Aristotelian (common-sense, ordinary-language, not mathematical) logic.
 One of the most practical courses any learner can take; on the very structure of rational thought itself and how to put this order and clarity into individual thinking.

 Wed 6:15–9:15, Aug 30–Dec 13, Colin Connors

-ADPL 149801 Philosophy of Cinema
+ADPL 148301 Philosophy of Human Sexuality

-ADPL 150001 Ethics
+ADPL 1500 Ethics

 This course introduces students to the main schools of ethical thought in the Western philosophical tradition.
 We examine works by philosophers such as Aristotle, Kant and Mill, and we ask how the ethical systems developed by these figures can help us to think through issues like economic inequality, the treatment of animals, and euthanasia.